Pagure/pagure/doc/overview.rst

 Before going into the overall picture, one should realize that most of the components listed above are optional.

-Here is a diagram representing pagure without all the optional components:
+Here is a diagram representing Pagure without all the optional components:

 .. image:: _static/overview_simple.png
         :target: _images/overview_simple.png